General Equipment at Asbestos Exposure at Greene County General Hospital — Linton, Indiana: Former Worker Claims

 Boilermakers — Direct Contact With Asbestos Insulation

-Boilermakers installed, inspected annually, and repaired boiler systems manufactured by Combustion Engineering and similar firms — cutting through asbestos block insulation and replacing asbestos rope seals and refractory materials in conditions with minimal ventilation.
+Boilermakers installed, inspected annually, and repaired boiler systems manufactured by and similar firms — cutting through asbestos block insulation and replacing asbestos rope seals and refractory materials in conditions with minimal ventilation.
 Their work is alleged to have placed them in direct contact with high concentrations of airborne fiber.
 In northwestern Indiana, Boilermakers Local 374 represented tradesmen who worked across the full spectrum of Indiana’s industrial and institutional landscape, from the blast furnaces at U.S. Steel Gary Works and Bethlehem Steel Burns Harbor to hospital mechanical rooms in smaller communities.
 Members of that local and related boilermaker unions working in Greene County may have followed similar career patterns — rotating through industrial and institutional maintenance assignments throughout their working lives.

 If you are a retired boilermaker who worked at Greene County General Hospital and you have received a mesothelioma or asbestosis diagnosis, your two-year filing window under Indiana Code § 34-20-3-1 is already running.
 Call an asbestos cancer lawyer today — not next week, not after your next treatment appointment, today.